Best 4k Projector – Reviews of 4k Home Theater and Movie Projectors for Sale

 What is a 4K Projector Going to Cost Me?

-4K projectors suffer from the one major detriment of not being cheap at all.
-High grade consumer projectors that currently exist on the market easily cost at least $10,000 USD and some such as the Short Throw Projector from Sony mentioned above will cost you well above $35,000 USD.
-These gadgets are still in the price range of serious, affluent home theater lovers, but they definitely deliver an enormous bang for their buck.
+4K projectors suffer from the one major detriment of not usually being particularly economical choices for smaller budgets..
+High grade consumer projectors that currently exist on the market easily cost at least $5,000 USD and some such as the Short Throw Projector from Sony mentioned above will cost you well above $5,000 USD.
+There are even models that retail for well over $10,000.
+These gadgets are in other words much more in the price range of serious, affluent home theater lovers, but they definitely deliver an enormous bang for their buck.

 UHD vs 4K, What’s the Difference?